Welcome to our dedicated project website for the future of 31-37 Duke Street

 The proposals will introduce a carefully curated mix of retail, food & beverage and hospitality at basement and ground floor, bringing new life to the area for residents, workers and visitors.
 These spaces will create activity throughout the day and into the evening, making the neighbourhood feel more vibrant and welcoming.
 Retail frontages along Duke Street, Barrett Street and Picton Place will animate the streets and provide natural surveillance, helping people feel safer as they move through the area.

-Building on the success of Selfridges Plaza, the project will also deliver new high-quality public realm, introducing landscaping, planting and greenery at the key Duke Street/Barrett Street junction.
+The project will also deliver new high-quality public realm, introducing landscaping, planting and greenery at the key Duke Street/Barrett Street junction.
 These enhancements will complement the emerging masterplan by Publica for wider public realm improvements across the area.
 Servicing will also be rationalised to reduce disruption from vehicular movements, creating a safer and more pleasant environment.

 Proposed Duke Street frontage